Faculty of Philosophy, University of Cambridge

-History of Philosophy at Cambridge
+Moral Sciences at Cambridge

 In 1848 under the direction of William Whewell, two new honour examinations, one in natural sciences (relating to physical science), the other in moral sciences (in the sense of mores or social sciences) were introduced.
 Moral Sciences was interdisciplinary and included five subjects: moral philosophy, political economy, modern history, general jurisprudence and the laws of England.
 Moral Sciences was not popular as it did not lead to a degree, and in 1860 no candidates took the examinations.

 In 1861 following recommendations made by John Grote and Joseph Mayor, the Senate upgraded the status of Moral Sciences to become a three-year Undergraduate honours course in its own right.
 The Board of Moral Sciences Studies (a precursor to the Faculty) was also set up.
 Law became a separate subject and was replaced on the Moral Sciences Tripos by Mental philosophy (psychology).

 In 1867 the Board of Moral Sciences Studies recommended that History should also be omitted from the tripos.
 This was passed by the Council of the Senate, leaving four subjects: moral philosophy, logic, economics and psychology.
 At this time, J.N.
 Keynes and James Ward graduated with honours in Moral Sciences and its reputation grew.
 The increase in quality and to a lesser extent, in quantity, was assisted by the expansion of the teaching staff assisting the two Moral Sciences professors (Political Economy and Moral Philosophy).
 From the late 1860s a number of College lecturers in the Moral Sciences were appointed from St. John's, Trinity, Caius, and St. Catharine's who included Henry Sidgwick, Joseph Mayor, John Venn, Thomas Woodhouse Levin, and Alfred Marshall.